dgilland/cacheout/README.rst

 - In-memory caching using dictionary backend
 - Maximum cache size enforcement
-- Default TTL as well as per cache entry TTL
+- Cache-level default TTL (time-to-live) as well as custom TTLs on a per cache entry basis
-- Reconfigurable cache settings for runtime setup of module-level cache objects
+- Reconfigurable cache settings for runtime setup when using module-level cache objects
 - Bulk set, get, and delete operations
 - Thread-safe